 Where Do I Find a Patent to Purchase?

 Search for patents by reviewing new and current patents filed with the U.S. Patent and Trademark Office Official Gazette, a weekly publication about newly issued patents.
-Particular person bulletins include patent rights proprietor contact data and a primary schematic of the patented invention.
-Contact the patent proprietor, ask if they are interested in promoting their rights within the invention and negotiate phases for the acquisition.
+Bulletins include patent rights, proprietor contact data, and a primary schematic of the patented invention.
+Contact the patent proprietor, ask if they are interested in endorsing their rights to the invention and negotiate phases for the acquisition.

 What Is Necessary for Buying Patent Rights?

-Draft a gross sales contract, or conveyance, for the patent.
+Draft a sales contract, or conveyance, for the patent.
 Describe the patent in a manner that adequately identifies the particular patent being transferred.
-Include all negotiation phases, together with valuation estimates, phases and costs, and the date of that rights switch from vendor to purchaser.
-Alternatively, retain a patent legal professional to draft the gross sales contract or use a pre-printed form from an online supplier of legal forms.
+Include all negotiation phases, together with valuation estimates, phases and costs, and the date that rights switch from vendor to purchaser.
+Alternatively, retain a patent attorney to draft the sales contract or use a pre-printed form from an online supplier of legal forms.

 Both the vendor and purchaser need to sign in the presence of a notary and within the presence of one another for a proper exchange.
-File the notarized conveyance with the U.S. Patent and Trademark Office within three months of its execution.
+File the notarized document with the U.S. Patent and Trademark Office within three months of its execution.

 Do you have the information you need about how to buy a patent?
 Help is available by posting your legal need on the UpCounsel marketplace.
-Lawyers that graduated from Harvard School of Law and Yale Law are at UpCounsel, which accepts only the top 5 percent of lawyers to its site.
+Upcounsel only accepts the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel average 14 years of legal experience, including work with or on behalf of companies like Twilio and Stripe.